a4my/a4my/README.md

   <summary> <b>What I've been studying 🌱</b></summary>
   <br/>

-At first I wanted to focus on only studying HTML, CSS, Sass and JavaScript, but the more I've been learning the more I discovered new things and developed a genuine interest for frontend and backend technologies such as React, NodeJS, APIs and the MERN stack in general.
+At first I wanted to only focus on studying HTML, CSS, Sass and JavaScript, but the more I've been learning the more I discovered new things and developed a genuine interest for frontend and backend technologies such as React, NodeJS, APIs and the MERN stack in general.
 </details>

 <details>
   <summary> <b>What I'm currently working on 🔨</b></summary>
   <br/>

 In order to apply for my first role as a junior developer soon, I'm currently working on my own website to list all the projects I've created.
-I'm also building a few more MERN projects to include on my portfolio and website, and I'm hoping to finish working very soon on the social media app I've been building!
+I'm also building a few more MERN projects to include on my portfolio and website, and I'm hoping to finish working very soon on the social media app I've recently started building!
 </details>

 <details>